marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

 * `git push` to a Github repo fails with error `could not read Username for https:...: No such device or address`
     * Bug in Git Bash 1.8.5 - have users install 1.8.4. ([#234](../issues/234))
+    * This appears to be an issue with the default credential store.
+Changing the credential store will solve the problem, but I don't see the right command in a quick Google search.
+I'll look again later...

 **Linux**